 No. Although no offers of aid will be made before an applicant has been admitted, your financial aid application may be processed in preparation for a decision in the meantime.
 We urge you to send in your financial aid application as close as possible to the time that you apply for admission.
-The address for that application is marked on the financial aid application form.

 What level should I apply for?